minwhoo/CrossAug/README.md

 out = model.generate(batch['input_ids'].to(model.device), num_beams=5)
 negative_examples = tokenizer.batch_decode(out, skip_special_tokens=True)
 print(negative_examples)
-# ['Little Miss Sunshine was flimed less than 3 days.', 'Magic Johnson played for the Lakers.', 'Claire Danes is married to an actor from France.']
+# ['Little Miss Sunshine was filmed less than 3 days.', 'Magic Johnson played for the Lakers.', 'Claire Danes is married to an actor from France.']
 ```

 ## Train and test the model